MDBAuth/EWR_tool/README.md

 **Compatibility**

-NSW:
 - All Queensland catchments
 - All New South Wales catchments
 - All South Australian catchments
 - All EWRs from river based Environmental Water Management Plans (EWMPs) in Victoria*
+- All EWRs for ACT (draft version)

-*Currently the wetland EWMPS and mixed wetland-river EWMPs in Victoria contain EWRs that cannot be evaluated by an automated ewr tool so the EWRs from these plans have been left out for now.
+*The wetland EWMPS and mixed wetland-river EWMPs in Victoria are in progress.
 The MDBA will work with our Victorian colleagues to ensure any updated EWRs in these plans are integrated into the tool where possible.

 **Input data**

 - Gauge data from the relevant Basin state websites and the Bureau of Meteorology website
 - Scenario data input by the user
 - Model metadata for location association between gauge ID's and model nodes
+#### optional
 - ewr parameter sheet

-**Running the tool**

-Consult the user manual for instructions on how to run the tool.
-Please email the above email addresses for a copy of the user manual.
+- calc_config.json

 **Objective mapping**
 The objective mapping is located in the EWR tool package.
 This is intended to be used to link EWRs to the detailed objectives, theme level targets and specific goals.
 The objective reference file is located in the py_ewr/parameter_metadata folder:

+parameter_sheet.csv (EnvObj column)
 obj_reference.csv

 Contains the individual environmnetal objectives listed in the 'EnvObj' column of the parameter sheet and their ecological targets (Target) and plain english description of objectives (Objectives) for each planning unit, long term water plan (LTWPShortName), and surface water sustainable diversion limit (SWSDLName).